HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp3/README.md

 	Both the Server and Client knows that the communication service exist (DownloadToPDFServiceAsync); Those two interfaces were being defined in Shared module.

+ **IMPORTANT**: make sure to check out the Service-Servlet mapping in the Client's "web.xml" file at **nsheets/src/main/webapp/WEB-INF/web.xml**, annotated with my student number, "1140420"

 ##Shared module